Umbraco Forms

 With Umbraco Forms, it is possible to customize the output markup of a Form, which means you have complete control over what Forms will display.

-We recommend using Themes to customize your Forms.
+We recommend using to customize your Forms.
 This will ensure that nothing is overwritten when you upgrade Forms to a newer version.

 Customizing the Default Views